-Don’t take private placement, angels, friends and family as good sources of investment capital just because they are described here or taken seriously in some other source of information.
+Don’t take private placement, angels, friends, and family as good sources of investment capital just because they are described here or taken seriously in some other source of information.
 Some investors are a good source of capital, and some aren’t.
 These less established sources of investment should be handled with extreme caution.

-Never, NEVER spend somebody else’s money without first doing the legal work properly.
+Never, spend somebody else’s money without first doing the legal work properly.
 Have the papers done by professionals, and make sure they’re signed.

-Be aware that turning to friends and family for investment.
+Be aware that turning to friends and family for investment is not always a good idea.
 The worst possible time to not have the support of friends and family is when your business is in trouble.
 You risk losing friends, family, and your business at the same time.

 Most businesses are financed by home equity or savings as they start—bootstrapping.
 Only a few high-growth startups can attract outside investment.
 Venture capital deals are extremely rare.
 Borrowing will always depend on collateral and guarantees, not on business plans or ideas.
 And business borrowing is normal for ongoing businesses with an established history, but not a normal option for startups.

 What might be the next steps to take depends a lot on your specific business.
 Generally, high-tech startups might explore angel investment or friends and family first, while steady ongoing businesses should start by asking their small business banker.
 But always remember, your business is unique.

 Editor’s note: This article was originally published in 2018 and updated for 2021.